What You Need to Know about Culture Fit Benefits

 The Dangers of Hiring for Cultural Fit

 However, it's also important to note that cultural fit can be subjective.
 Some experts describe wanting to have a beer with someone being a barometer for a cultural fit candidate.
-Essentially, cultural fit tends to be reduced to likability, which can't be measured and standardised when interviewing candidates.
+Essentially, cultural fit tends to be reduced to likability, which can't be measured and standardized when interviewing candidates.
 Sometimes there's no particular reason why you like one person but not the next.

-Research shows that hiring managers tend to look at candidates favourably who make them feel good about themselves because of shared interests, experiences, and characteristics.
+Research shows that hiring managers tend to look at candidates favorably who make them feel good about themselves because of shared interests, experiences, and characteristics.
 If you're not careful, with a clearly defined interviewing process, you can end up putting a bigger emphasis on fit (or likability) than on skills, talent, and qualifications.